Josephine Mandarano (Editor-in-Chief)

 Josephine Mandarano is a twenty-something Melburnian who spends her nine-to-five knee-deep in the busy world of educational publishing.
-She reads (everything), writes (words, mostly), collects books (487 at last count), and spends too much time inside her head (and on the Internet).
+She reads (everything), writes (words, mostly), collects books (600-and-something at last count), and spends too much time inside her head (and on Instagram).
 A self-professed word nerd, her remarks about our glorious language were quoted in the 2009 Victorian Certificate of Education English Language Exam – strange, but true.
 Her friends might describe her as a ranting Feminist who can be found, most days, sitting atop her metaphorical soapbox.

-Elizabeth Flux (Film Editor)
+Lauren Strickland (Film Editor)

 Kaylia is a career student who is currently doing her MA in Professional Writing.
 She likes tea, dancing, summer and singing out of tune.
 She hates the cold, which is unfortunate because she lives in chilly Canberra.
 She is opinionated about all political and social issues (some would say a little too much) and will remain forever uncool due to her unhealthy obsession with both college rock and cats.
 A student/office assistant by day and a blogger by night, she dreams of one day having a job where she doesn’t need to wear shoes to work.

 Junene is an outspoken and opinionated writer, blogger, editor and media enthusiast from Philadelphia, Pennsylvania.
 She is the founder and current Editor-in-chief of the Indiana University of Pennsylvania chapter of the online magazine HerCampus.com has been a lover of words since birth.
 She is a fan of feminism, food, and life-long learning.
 When she’s not pretending to write the next Great American Novel, Junene spends her time toying with the idea of going to grad school and entering the realm of public policy.